How Can You Help a Friend Who Lost a Loved One?

 Lend a hand to someone who needs you

 Knowing how to deal with loss or help someone through tragedy is never easy.
 Your friend may be so deep in their personal grief that they aren’t able to think about finances or start their own online fundraiser.
 This is where you can step up and truly make a difference.
 During this challenging time, you can help lessen any financial stress so those close to you can begin healing.
-Sign up and start a memorial fundraiser on GoFundMe today.
+You can sign up and start a memorial fundraiser on GoFundMe today.
+GoFundMe is here to show you how it works and answer any fundraising questions you may have.